 - ERDF Inverness the Smart City is a project that HITRANS will deliver in partnership with Highland Council with each local partner providing an equal share of the local budget contribution to secure a significant ERDF contribution. - G-PaTRA is a North Sea Region Programme project.
-The aim of the project is to test through lighthouse pilot projects ways of delivering low carbon / zero carbon public transport in rural areas. - MOVE is a North Sea Region Programme project.
-The aim of the project is to to increase accessibility and availability of shared transport services thereby individual car usage, emissions and costs.
+The aim of the project is to test through lighthouse pilot projects ways of delivering low carbon / zero carbon public transport in rural areas. - PAV is a North Sea Region Programme project.

-- Stronger Combined is a North Sea Region Programme project.
-The aim of the project is to develop Mobility as a Service (MaaS) in rural areas. - PAV is a North Sea Region Programme project.
 The aim of the project is to improve understanding of connected and autonomous vehicles and support their introduction by local transport authorities. - FASTER is a Special EU Projects Body Cross Border Cooperation programme project.
 The aim of FASTER is to deliver EV charging infrastructure in the programme area which is Argyll & Bute, Western Isles, Lochaber, Skye and Lochalsh.
-HITRANS will install 24 rapid EV charger units through the project. - eHubs is a North West Europe project that has secured 450,000 Euros for e-bikes, ecargo bikes, e-car clubs, EV charge point & MaaS costs to launch at least 4 eHUBS in Inverness. - RURALITIES is a Horizon Europe project which will commence in 2022.
-HITRANS budget for this project will be
+HITRANS will install 24 rapid EV charger units through the project.

+- eHubs is a North West Europe project that has secured 450,000 Euros for e-bikes, ecargo bikes, e-car clubs, EV charge point & MaaS costs to launch at least 4 eHUBS in Inverness. - RURALITIES is a Horizon Europe project which commenced in October 2022.
+HITRANS budget for this project will be £311,111